 Doom is based off another beer dubbed – Hand of Doom that has made appearances in the Founder’s taproom in the past.
 2013 was the first (and only) time this beer was bottled; part of the brewery’s Backstage Series.
 Founders takes their imperial IPA Double Trouble and aged in oak bourbon barrels.

 Doom may be impending but that doesn’t mean you have to fear it.
 A collision of worlds, the intense hop character of our imperial IPA mingles with the warm vanilla and oak notes imparted from time spent in our favorite bourbon barrels.
 Like all good things, Doom comes to those who wait.

 New for 2017, Founders Doom will be available in 12 ounce bottles for the first time, as well as the well-known 750 milliliter bottles.
-Expect the release in May/June.
+The brewery has set a street date of May 12th.

 Read more: Backstage Series

 Founders DKML, a barrel-aged malt liquor, is coming to the brewery’s Barrel-Aged Series in July.